y8nes/y8nes/README.md

 - I use arch btw
 - using Vim as lifestyle
-- :computer: Most used line of code " sudo pacman -Syyu "
+- :computer: Most used line " sudo pacman -Syyu "
 - i play games at exam nights nerds

 #### I am also Learning